Pulumi Service Improvements, February 2020

 Pulumi has had support for stack tags for a while, enabling

 you to add attributes to your stacks with custom data such as the

 We’ve added first-class support for stack tags in the Pulumi Service as well.
 You can create, update, and delete tags from within the console.

 Making it easier to create and edit tag data is just the beginning.
 We’ve started to add new search/filtering capabilities based on stack tags.
 For example, you can now use filters to rapidly add stacks to Pulumi teams.

 We will continue wiring stack tags throughout other parts of the Pulumi Service, so stay tuned!
 Also, this new feature was added by Pulumi’s first (and extremely awesome) intern, Tasia (👋)!

 Many people practice continuous delivery using Pulumi, automatically updating stacks in response to code check-ins or merges.
 We’ve now added support for deep links from the Pulumi Service back into your CI/CD tool of choice.
 So, for example, you’ll now see links to the Circle CI job or Travis CI build from the Pulumi Service.

 We now pretty print JSON configuration values and have much better support for viewing multi-line data.

 Download Earlier Checkpoints

-The most important job of the Pulumi Console is to maintain a durable, accurate snapshot of your cloud resource data.
+The most important job of the Pulumi Service is to maintain a durable, accurate snapshot of your cloud resource data.
 While in most cases your stack’s checkpoint data is a low-level detail you don’t need to worry about; in some advanced scenarios, you may need to inspect or edit it manually.

 same data from the command-line, using